 Matt represents employers and executives in state and federal courts and before administrative agencies for the full range of employment disputes, including requests for injunctive relief and defending against class and collective actions.
 Matt also helps employers with internal policies, procedures, and compliance with state and federal regulations.

-Clients in Massachusetts, Rhode Island, and nationally work with Matt to establish creative and aggressive strategies that prevent and resolve disputes arising from:
+Matt works with his clients to establish creative and aggressive strategies that prevent and resolve disputes arising from:

 - Employee hiring, discipline, termination, and severance;

 - Misappropriation of trade secrets and confidential information;

 - Non-competition, non-solicitation, and confidentiality agreements;

 - State and federal wage-and-hour laws and regulations; and

 - Architectural and communication barriers under the Americans with Disabilities Act

 Matt also investigates and litigates internet reputation attacks, cyberbullying, and cyberimpersonation claims.
 He has successfully represented and counselled clients facing challenging online defamation issues and other types of cyberattacks, which often requires the identification of anonymous threats and removal efforts.